Introduction: Cycle Plot

 The Visual specific settings contain formatting properties that allow you to change the default behavior of the visual:

-- License: here you can enter your license details to disable any license reminders.
+- License: here you can enter your PREMIUM license details to disable any license reminders.

-- X-axis: you will find all options needed to format the axes of the subplots.
+- X-axis: you will find all options needed to format the axes of the subplots, like Max size of labels.
 For options regarding the cycle labels, position, please refer to the Cycle Axis card.
 When your data is missing for the first months of the year, the cycles span different periods of time.
-To prevent confusion, you can use the Show only axis-values present in all cycles toggle to make all cycles the same length by only showing axis values that are present in all cycles.
+To prevent confusion, you can use the Show shared axis-values toggle to make all cycles the same length by only showing axis values that are present in all cycles.
+You can also format:

 - Y-axis: here you can to change the visibility and formatting of the Y-axis elements (like: Start and End values, display units, decimal places, title, gridlines, etc.).

-- Cycle Axis: toggle Show cycle labels on/off; change color, size and font of labels.
+- Cycle Axis: you can toggle Labels and Central line on/off; change color, size and font of labels.
 The Inner padding determines the amount of whitespace between two cycles.
 Use the Axis position to set cycle labels above or below the chart.
-Toggle on/off the Show central line option.
 Select whether the central line is an average or median under the Central line type option.

 - Shapes: change here the Line thickness and Line style.
 This option changes both the value line and the central line.
-When show marker is toggled on, options appear to format the Marker size and Marker color.
+Additional options:

-- Data colors: here, you can change the colors of the Values line and Central line.
-The values line initially is the first theme color, while the central line default color is the Secondary background elements color (this color is also used for gridlines).
-Formatting options can be set per value by enabling Show All Colors.
+- Data colors: here, you can change the Values color of the lines and Central line.
+The values line initially is the first theme color, while the central line default color is the secondary background elements color (this color is also used for gridlines).
+Colors can also be set per value by enabling Show All Colors.
 This will enable data color (lines) and central line color per value.

 The General settings contain options that affect the visual container and are consistent across all visual types.
 Here you can also customize the general Title and Tooltips.